andreasalomone/perito2/backend/README.md

-# RobotPerizia Backend
+# PeritoAI Backend

-This is the backend for the RobotPerizia application, built with FastAPI and designed to run on Google Cloud Run.
+This is the backend for the PeritoAI application, built with FastAPI and designed to run on Google Cloud Run.

 ## 🚀 Getting Started